 According to the latest figures from the Office for National Statistics, the United Kingdom economy experienced growth in May after a decline in April.
 However, not to such an extent as to quash widespread fears of a severe slowdown to come.
 Specifically, the economy experienced growth of 0.3% in May, following a decline of 0.5% in April.
 Total growth over the three months leading up to May came out at the same 0.3%.

 This would appear to be a positive result, but experts are predicting further shrinkage in the months to come.
-The official figures for the second quarter are not scheduled to be released until August, though are not expected to make a particularly reassuring reading.
+The official figures for the second quarter are not scheduled to be released until August, though they are not expected to make a particularly reassuring reading.

-Carmakers Return to Work
+Carmakers return to work

 One of the key factors driving the temporary economic growth record in April was the partial return to production for several major carmakers.
 A series of temporary factory shutdowns ahead of a scheduled March Brexit inflicted enormous damage on the UK’s vehicle production output and the economy as a whole.

 “We project UK growth to dip to 1.1% in 2019 and to strengthen only moderately, to 1.6% in 2020.
 Slow growth this year reflects the drag on business investment from ongoing economic and political uncertainty relating to the outcome of the Brexit process.
 Our main scenario assumes an orderly exit from the EU with a transition period, with business investment and GDP growth picking up later in 2019 and in 2020.
-But short-term risks are weighted to the downside due to the possibility of a more disorderly Brexit.” – Price Waterhouse Coopers
+But short-term risks are weighted to the downside due to the possibility of a more disorderly Brexit.”
+Price Waterhouse Coopers

 As it stands, the United Kingdom is now scheduled to leave the European Union on or before October 31.
-Nevertheless, we’ve no realistic way of even knowing who will be in power at the time.
+Nevertheless, we’ve got no realistic way of even knowing who will be in power at the time.
 Or whether Brexit will actually go ahead or not.
-From the biggest businesses to the average UK households, nobody is willing to make any major financial decisions while such uncertainty continues.
-The result of which is the sluggish economic performance we’ve seen as of late, which isn’t likely to see a turnaround anytime soon.
+From the biggest businesses to the average UK household, nobody is willing to make any major financial decisions while such uncertainty continues.
+The result of this is the sluggish economic performance we’ve seen as of late, which isn’t likely to see a turnaround anytime soon.